E04

 Hoover Overfill / Pressure Switch Fault

-Cycle stops with E04; dishwasher appears to overfill or water level too high in the tub.
+The cycle stops with E04; the dishwasher appears to overfill, or the water level is too high in the tub.

 Advertisements